-Mesoscale dynamics in the Caribbean Sea upstream of the Loop Current as a possi- ble important factor on LC dynamic has been discussed in many studies (e.g., Murphy et al., 1999; Candela et al., 2002; Oey et al., 2003; Athié et al., 2012; Androulidakis et al., 2021).
-In particular, Garcia-Jove et al. (2016), suppressing these eddies in numereddies activity directly impact the LCE separation period, and thus LC dynamics.
-Recently, Androulidakis et al. (2021) documented a relation between the presence of CARAs upstream of the GoM and phases of the LC.
+Mesoscale dynamics in the Caribbean Sea upstream of the Loop Current as a possible important factor on Yucatan flow variability and LC dynamics has been discussed in many studies (e.g., Murphy et al., 1999; Candela et al., 2002; Abascal et al., 2003; Oey et al., 2003; Athié et al., 2012; Garcia-Jove et al., 2016; Androulidakis et al., 2021).
+In particular, Garcia-Jove et al. (2016) showed that Caribbean eddies activity directly impact the LCE separation period, and thus LC dynamics, by suppressing these eddies in numerical simulations via increasing viscosity in the Caribbean Sea.
+Furthermore, Androulidakis et al. (2021) documented a relation between the presence of CARibbean Anticyclones (CARAs) upstream of the GoM and phases of the LC.
 They showed that, when a CARA lies south of the YC, the LC tend to be retracted and the inverse is found when it expands.
-We obtained the same results (not shown) and focused on the fluxes of these eddies in the GoM and in the CARAs area.
-The number of eddies entering in the GoM increases while the LC extends.
-While the cyclones are formed locally, anticyclonic eddies can originate far from the Caribbean Sea and are thus more numerous in VarBC where they can be formed at the boundary of the domain thanks to the variable boundary conditions.
+We obtained the same results (not shown) and focused on the fluxes of eddies in the CARAs area.
+The number of eddies entering in the GoM increases when the LC extends.
+While the cyclones are formed locally, anticyclonic eddies can originate far from the Caribbean Sea and are thus more numerous in VarBC where they can be formed at the boundary of the domain due to the variable boundary conditions.
 These results are in agreement with the work of Huang et al. (2021) which demonstrate that anticyclonic eddies in the western tropical Atlantic Ocean can enter the Gulf of Mexico and thus are a direct product of variable boundary conditions.